Aantrreksh/sql-query/catalog_management.md

 SHOW TABLES LIKE '*cus*'
 ```

+It is not possible to to create a different namespace than *default*.
+{: note}

 To clean up catalog entries for unused data, use the `DROP TABLE` statement.
 This statement removes the table definition from the catalog without affecting the actual data on {{site.data.keyword.cos_short}}: